 Because of many things, Chatham is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Chatham really has some of the features that families look for when choosing a good community to raise children.
 Is Chatham perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The per capita income in Chatham in 2010 was $31,542, which is upper middle income relative to Illinois and the nation.
-This equates to an annual income of $126,168 for a family of four.
+The per capita income in Chatham in 2010 was $35,064, which is wealthy relative to Illinois and the nation.
+This equates to an annual income of $140,256 for a family of four.

 The people who call Chatham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chatham residents report their race to be White, followed by Asian.
-Important ancestries of people in Chatham include Irish, English, Italian, and French .
+Important ancestries of people in Chatham include German, Irish, English, Italian, and French.

 The most common language spoken in Chatham is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Langs. of India.